Is My Child Ready for Kindergarten? A Complete Kindergarten Readiness Assessment & Checklist

 • Knows parents’ names

-• Shows self-awareness (can express needs, state likes/dislikes, “I’m good at…”)
+• Shows self-awareness (can express needs, likes/dislikes, “I’m good at…”)

-• Tries to solve problems on own
+• Tries to solve problems independently

 • Takes care of belongings